dimeking/othello/README.md

-# channels-obstruction
+# channels-othello
-A simple game of Obstruction created to explore Django + Django Channels + ReactJS Blog Post and Tutorial at: [http://www.codyparker.com/django-channels-with-react](http://www.codyparker.com/django-channels-with-react)
+A simple game of Othello created to explore Django + Django Channels + ReactJS

 ## Synopsis

 I started this project to explore the [Django Channels](https://github.com/django/channels), which is an upcoming core app that adds asynchronous WebSocket support to the wonderful [Django Framework](http://www.djangoproject.com).
 Channels makes it very easy to build "real-time" apps in pure Django and Python, providing a great way to develop applications that require features such as "real-time" collaboration or chat for example.

-[Obstruction](http://www.papg.com/show?2XMX) is a 2-player pen and paper game which involves players taking turns claiming free spots on a grid.
-The spot they choose, and all surrounding spots are then claimed for that player and can no longer be claimed by another player.
-The play continues back-and-forth until there are no free spots to claim.
-The last player to successfully claim a spot, wins the game.
+[Othello](hhttps://en.wikipedia.org/wiki/Reversi) is a strategy board game for two players, played on an 8×8 uncheckered board.
+There are sixty-four identical game pieces called disks (often spelled "discs"), which are light on one side and dark on the other.
+Players take turns placing disks on the board with their assigned color facing up.
+During a play, any disks of the opponent's color that are in a straight line and bounded by the disk just placed and another disk of the current player's color are turned over to the current player's color.

+The object of the game is to have the majority of disks turned to display your color when the last playable empty square is filled.
+Reversi was most recently marketed by Mattel under the trademark Othello.

 This project also uses [React](https://facebook.github.io/react/) to handle the reactive, client-side components.
 I picked React because I like it, but it could be swapped out with Angular/Vue/Knockout/etc....